HCL-HUBL/ARRAN/README.md

 #### Exclusion

-If some samples need to be removed from the entire analysis, you can create a file listing their *FIDs* and *IIDs*:
+If some samples need to be removed from the entire analysis, you can create a tab-delimited file listing their *FIDs* and *IIDs*:

 ```
 FID    IID